asyncgui/asynckivy-ext-queue/README.md

-This library has been archived in favor of [asyncgui_ext.queue](https://github.com/asyncgui/asyncgui-ext-queue).
+This repository no longer provides source code and has been replaced by [asyncgui_ext.queue](https://github.com/asyncgui/asyncgui-ext-queue).
-However, it has a quirk caused by a limitation.
+However, that library has a quirk due to a limitation.
 If you are using Kivy, you can avoid it as follows:

 ```python